apfleegor/project-1-group-4/README.md

 To conclude, the correlations (with highst of -0.22) are too weak to conclude that crime and happiness are related.

 ## Family Structure?
-I asked the question- Does family structure as it relates to being married or not married has any affect on a states well-being ranking?
+We asked the question- Does family structure as it relates to being married or not married has any affect on a states well-being ranking?
+Given the sample size and data provided, there is not a coorelation between the well being index of a state and family structure as it realates to being married or not married.
+My conclusion is based on comparing the census.gov data of married or not married gathered for 2018.
+My suspicion is that if the people being polled in the happiness ranking were asked their family structure and the data was recorded, we would be able to uncover some correlation.
+Without that information of who was polled there is no correlation.

 ## # of Parks?